gracenn1998/fog-computing-KUpj/README.md

-# Project Title

-Data processing system in fog-based architecture
+# Data processing system in fog-based architecture

-## Target
+Data processing system in fog-based architecture, includes the study for:

-Collect data (by using M5Stack microcontroller)
+- Collecting data (by using M5Stack microcontroller)
-Design the database structure
+- Designing the database structure
-Develop algorithms for processing data
+- Developing algorithms for processing data

 ### Applied technologies studying